 If you don’t live in Boston, you probably don’t know about the struggles students and local residents face during the dreaded move-in period.
 Every year, between late August and early September, new and returning students move into dorms or new apartments near the city’s universities.
-While moving week is a common occurrence every year, that doesn’t dampen the annoyance of dealing with streets flooded with furniture, traffic delays, finding alternative routes to work, etc.
+While moving week is a common occurrence every year, that doesn’t dampen the annoyance for local residents.
+Each summer, RentHop dives into the Boston moving truck permit data to find out when and where Bostonians will most likely have to deal with streets flooded with furniture, traffic delays, finding alternative routes to work, etc.

 Viewing the Madness Through Heat Maps

 We looked at the data provided by the City of Boston for street occupancy permits.
 For this study, we used publicly available data on Boston’s moving truck permits, made available on Boston’s open data hub.
-The data provides us with the issued moving truck permits for dates up to September 16, 2022.
-We focused exclusively on the expiration dates of the moving truck permits (which generally coincide with the actual moving dates) instead of the permit issuance dates.
+The data provides us with the issued moving truck permits for dates up to September 15, 2023.
+For this map, we focused exclusively on the expiration dates of the moving truck permits (which generally coincide with the actual moving dates) instead of the permit issuance dates.
 You can only apply online for a permit if your moving date is at least two weeks away and no more than a month away.
 However, because we are looking at when these moving permits expire, additional permits may be registered between now and your move-in day, so long as potential movers fit the above criteria.

 A Deeper Look at Boston Moving Patterns

 From the data provided, it is safe to say that there is a relationship between the number of issued permits and the move-in period for new and returning students in Boston.
-Looking at the number of issued moving truck permits back from January 2018 to September 2022, this is how the numbers are divided.
+Overall, this summer has been quieter than last year.
+This may be related to several colleges becoming more selective, such as Boston University, which reduced the number of new enrollments for 2023 by over 3,000.
+Looking at the number of issued moving truck permits back from January 2019 to September 2023, this is how the numbers are divided.

 Top 10 Months With Highest Number of Issued Permits